dylang/npm-check/README.md

 `$ npm-check -i babel-*` will ignore all dependencies starting with 'babel-'.

+#### `-D, --ignore-dirs`

+Ignore a comma-separated list of directories as passed into depcheck.

+`$ npm-check -D "tmp,build"` will avoid searching the 'tmp' and 'build' directories when using depcheck.

 #### `-E, --save-exact`

 Install packages using `--save-exact`, meaning exact versions will be saved in package.json.